maptiler/maptiler-sdk-js/readme.md

 # Other helper
 ## Take Screenshots, programmatically
-There are two different ways to create sceenshot, corresponding to two very different usecases.
+There are two different ways to create screenshot, corresponding to two very different usecases.
 Note that screenshots will not contain *DOM elements* such as `Marker` and `Popup`, since those are not part of the rendering context.

 **1. Get a `blob` of a screenshot, PNG encoded:**
 ```ts